bigsnarfdude/videoSummarization/README.md

-# Video Transcription and Summarization API
+# LLM Based Video Transcription and Summarization API

 This project provides both a command-line tool and a REST API for transcribing and summarizing video files.
-It uses Whisper.cpp for transcription and MLX for summarization, generating text summaries and Logseq-compatible Markdown notes.
+It uses Whisper.cpp for transcription and MLX Phi4 for summarization, generating text summaries and Logseq-compatible Markdown notes.

 ## Features